PrincipleZ/WoW_BossLootAPI/README.md

 ![Flow chart](flowchart.png "Flow Chart")

 ## Setup
+This project is expected to be run in Python 3.6, and should work in Python 3.

 Required packages to run the program are included in the ```requirements.txt```.
 Use ```pip install -r requirements.txt``` to install the required packages.